Shaddai

 6. Drinking the Second Cup

 A few drops of red juice are added to the cups of white juice and the change in color is observed.
-This is meant to symbolize both the changes of the season and to remind us that from small seeds large things can begin come (Matt.
+This is meant to symbolize both the changes of the season and to remind us that from small seeds large things can come (Matt.
 13:31-32).
 We recite the Hebrew blessing (hagafen) again and then drink from the second cup of juice.

 7. "Planting Seeds"

-Because it represents the New Year for Trees (Rosh Hashanah L'ilanot), we pass around a bowl of graham cracker crumbs (symbolizing dirt) and "plant" symbolic seeds (e.g., almonds, raisins) using a spoon.
+Because it represents the New Year for Trees (Rosh Hashanah L'ilanot), we pass around a bowl of graham cracker crumbs (symbolizing soil) and "plant" symbolic seeds (e.g., almonds, raisins) using a spoon.
 Others at the table "water" the seeds using chocolate syrup or honey.
 This is done to remind ourselves of the importance of planting good seed in our lives and to water the seeds of others (see Psalm 126:5-6; Matt.
 13:23, Matt.
 20:1-16, Mark 4:26-29, 1 Cor.
 3:8-9).
 Everyone then partakes of some of this "desert."

 8. Giving a D'var Torah

 During the Tu B'Shevat seder we recall the various parables involving agricultural growth and fertility in Yeshua's teaching.
 For example, Yeshua taught: "Unless a grain of wheat falls into the earth and dies, it remains alone; but if it dies, it bears much fruit" (John 12:24).
-The death of the outer shell of the seed leads to the growth of seed into new life: "What is the Kingdom of God like?
+The death of the outer shell of the seed leads to the growth of the seed into new life: "What is the Kingdom of God like?
 To what shall I compare it?
 It is like a grain of mustard seed, which a man took, and put in his own garden.
 It grew, and became a large tree, and the birds of the sky lodged in its branches" (Luke 13:18-19).

 You might want to discuss the meaning of these various parables at this time and discuss the "fruit of the Spirit" in your life.
 As the Living Torah, we recognize that Yeshua is the Tree of Life (עֵץ־חַיִּים) for all who will cling to Him (Prov.
 3:18).